-A. The Contractor shall orient and instruct the responsible maintenance personnel designated by the Owner in the Operation of all equipment and shall provide the maintenance personnel with pertinent literature and operational manuals for all equipment.
+- A. The Contractor shall orient and instruct the responsible maintenance personnel designated by the Owner in the Operation of all equipment and shall provide the maintenance personnel with pertinent literature and operational manuals for all equipment.
 Date and time of demonstrations shall be mutually agreed upon with the Owner.
-Provide qualified personnel for

-- B. The manuals shall be submitted in (quadruplicate) 3-ring loose-leaf type binders to the Engineer for approval with all additional information that the Engineer may request and considers necessary for the proper servicing and maintenance of all equipment.
+Provide qualified personnel for as long as necessary to fully orient and instruct the Owner.
+Contractor shall videotape instruction session and provide owner with completed video. - B. The manuals shall be submitted in (quadruplicate) 3-ring loose-leaf type binders to the Engineer for approval with all additional information that the Engineer may request and considers necessary for the proper servicing and maintenance of all equipment.
 Manuals are to include plain paper copies of approved shop drawings and catalog cuts.
 The quality of the copies may be subject to approval by the Engineer.
 Upon completion and approval, 3 copies will be forwarded to the Owner and one copy retained by the Engineer. - C. Manuals shall include no less than the following: - 1.
 Maintenance Schedule: Typewritten schedule describing manufacturer's recommended schedule of maintenance and maintenance procedures. - 2.
 Catalog cuts and shop drawings: - a.
 Catalog cuts shall clearly indicate the exact model and type of each piece of equipment installed in the Project, including all options provided. - b.
 Catalog cuts shall fully describe equipment including physical, electrical, mechanical and other characteristics, performance characteristics and installation or erection diagrams. - c.
-Catalog cuts shall indicate spare part numbers and name, address and telephone number of local representative or service department. - 3.
-Typewritten list of all subcontractors on the Project including name, address, telephone number and responsibility on the Project. - 4.
+Catalog cuts shall indicate spare part numbers and name, address and telephone number of local representative or service department.

+- 3. Typewritten list of all subcontractors on the Project including name, address, telephone number and responsibility on the Project. - 4.
 Manuals shall be indexed with dividers indicating each system or piece of equipment. - 5.
 Warranties, permits, inspection stickers/approvals and Certificate of Occupancy are to be included. - D. Required warranties shall be submitted in three copies to the Engineer. - E. The Contractor shall video tape all instructional sessions and demonstrations and provide the Owner with a copy of the videotape at the end of all demonstrations.